Israeli hostage families forum receives ‘heart-shattering’ news of Bibas deaths

 “This news cuts like a knife through our hearts, the families’ hearts and the hearts of people all over the world,” the forum said in a statement.
 “It is with great sadness that we received the news of the return of Shiri, Kfir and Ariel Bibas, along with Oded Lifshitz, who were kidnapped alive and will return deceased for eternal rest in Israel.”

+His brother Ariel, just four at the time of the attack, was often shown in a photo taken after he had a haircut, still wrapped in the hairdresser’s cape.
+Earlier photos of the family showed Ariel, a big fan of Batman, with locks of long red hair.

+Their mother Shiri was kidnapped age 32.
+Their father Yarden was among those released from earlier this month after 484 days in captivity.

-But the announcement of the names was overshadowed by the Bibas family’s anger at the Israeli Prime Minister’s Office, which they said had released the names without their approval.
+The announcement of the names was marred by the Bibas family’s anger at the Israeli Prime Minister’s Office, which they said had released the names without their approval.

 The forum later released a statement at the request of the Bibas family asking the public not to “eulogize our loved ones until there is a confirmation after final identification.”